learning-process/parallel_programming_course/docs/common_information/report.rst

     requirement violations (if applicable).
   - The report will be checked only once, and the grade will be assigned based on the submitted version according to the requirements.
-  - The report is reviewed remotely; the entire review process takes place in the request.
+  - The report is reviewed online; the entire review process takes place in the request.
 The report is NOT submitted in person.
   - If a student falls into the **blue zone** for the task, the report points will also be nullified at the end of the semester.
 The report